Propagation in a kinetic reaction-transport equation: travelling waves and accelerating fronts: Superlinear spreading and accelerating fronts ( )

 We assume in this Section that $V=\R$ and that $M(v) > 0$ for all $v \in \R$.
 We prove superlinear spreading.
 We deduce as a Corollary that there cannot exist a travelling wave solution of \eqref{eq:kinKPP}.
-We also give some quantitative features about the spreading of the density in two cases: the case where $M$ is a Gaussian, and the case where it is a Cauchy's Law.
-We construct explicit supersolutions from which we estimate the spreading from above.
-We expect those estimates to be sharp.
-In fact they are in accordance with numerical simulations.
-As we are not able to construct suitable subsolutions, we leave it as an open problem to prove the exact spreading rate, at least for these two specific cases (Gaussian and Cauchy's law).
+We also give some quantitative features about the spreading of the density \eb{when $M$ is a Gaussian distribution.
+In accordance with numerical simulations, we prove a sharp spreading rate, namely $\mathcal{O}\left(t^{3/2}\right)$.
+To this end, we construct explicit sub- and supersolutions from which we estimate the spreading (respectively from below and above). }

 Before we go to the proof, let us give some heuristics concerning the superlinear spreading rate.
 Reaction-diffusion fronts with KPP nonlinearity are {\em pulled fronts}: the spreading rate is determined by the dynamics of small populations at the far edge of the front.
 In the kinetic model with unbounded velocities, individuals with arbitrary large speeds go at the far edge of the front.
-No matter their low density, they yield exponential growth of the population and pull the accelerating front.
-Of course we expect the acceleration to depend on the specific tail of the distribution $M(v)$.
-Actually we conjecture that the spreading rates for a Gaussian and a Cauchy's law scales respectively as $t^{3/2}$, and as $t e^{rt}$.

-Last, let us emphasize that the diffusive limit of \eqref{eq:kinKPP} leads to the classical Fisher-KPP equation, under the assumption that $M$ has some finite moments which is obviously the case for a Gaussian.
-The Fisher-KPP equation exhibits linear spreading whereas the kinetic equation may exhibit superlinear spreading.
-The point is that small populations does not show the same scaling at the far edge of the front.
-To summarize we shall say that asymptotics of large deviations are very much different in the two cases: reaction-diffusion as opposed to kinetic transport-reaction.
+There, their density grows exponentially, and pull the accelerating front.